11 Jul Simon XT Panel: Frequently Asked Questions

 Also, it’s a good idea to have a backup battery for your system in case of emergencies.
 Click here to save $5 on a Simon XT backup battery.

-10 – I need to enable the chime feature.
+10 – How do I enable the chime feature?

 - Scroll until the display shows Chime, and then press OK.
 The current setting will flash.